ssgarx/revfin/README.md

-The version 1 commit is for Revfin company assignment.
+This is version 1 commit is for Revfin company assignment.
 Stack used: React, JS, Bootstrap (only for responsive nav on small screens), HTML, CSS.
-This website will dynamically resite as per the screen sixe.
+This website will dynamically resize as per the screen size.
 Submitted after less than 24Hrs.